Office Hours - 0800-1600

 CONCEAL AND CARRY PERMIT - How do I obtain a conceal & carry handgun permit?

-The procedure for obtaining a conceal and carry permit can be found on our administration tab.
+The procedure for obtaining a conceal and carry permit can be found on our Administration Department tab.

 REPORTS - How do I get a copy of the report I filed?